TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 Image credit: sahabatnestle

-If you’re feeling peckish, there are little tuck shops to get your dose of Belitung’s local cuisine – such as Gangan (curry based soup).
+If you’re feeling peckish, there are little tuck shops to get your dose of Belitung’s local cuisine, such as Gangan, which is essentially a bowl of curry-based soup.

-Getting there: Take a car ride westward from Tanjung Pandan City; the distance is approximately 4KM.
+Getting there: Take a car ride westward from Tanjung Pandan City; it’ll take you about 8 minutes.

 Image credit: @angmoh83

 Don’t be fooled by the granite’s pristine exterior.
-Venture in between them and you’ll be met with a spectrum of rainbow hues on the inside walls.
+Venture in between them and you’ll be met with a spectrum of rainbow hues on the inside.

 Image credit: @rizkavirli